What You Should Know About Reglan and Tardive Dyskinesia

 What are the risk factors for developing tardive dyskinesia from Reglan?

-Risk factors include longer duration of treatment, higher cumulative dosage, elderly age, female sex, diabetes, liver or kidney failure, and concomitant use of antipsychotic drugs (https://pubmed.ncbi.nlm.nih.gov/31050085/).
+Risk factors include advanced age, female sex, diabetes, liver or kidney failure, and concomitant use of antipsychotic drugs (https://pubmed.ncbi.nlm.nih.gov/31050085/).
+These factors also increase the likelihood of more severe or persistent TD.

 How long does it take for tardive dyskinesia to develop from Reglan?